DaisukeDaisuke/AwaitFormOptions/README.md

 ## `neverRejects` and `throwExceptionInCaller`

 If neverRejects is false, the child generator must handle the exception
-If it is true, exceptions will never be raised in the child generator

 If throwExceptionInCaller is true, the parent generator will receive an AwaitFormException